alemoraru/nextjs-portofolio-website/README.md

 This project follows best practices for code quality and style:

 - Consistent code formatting using [Prettier](https://prettier.io)
+  - For prettier, you can run `pnpm format:check` to check for formatting issues, and `pnpm format` to automatically format the code according to the defined style guidelines.
+  - Check out the `.prettierrc.json` & `.prettierignore` files for configuration details
 - Linting with [ESLint](https://eslint.org) to ensure code quality
+  - For ESLint, you can run `pnpm lint:check` to check for linting issues, and `pnpm lint` to automatically fix linting issues where possible.
+  - Check out the `eslint.config.mjs` file for configuration details
 - Modular and reusable (React) components

-> **Note**: For prettier, you can run `pnpm format:check` to check for formatting issues, and `pnpm format` to
-> automatically format the code according to the defined style guidelines.
+> **Note**: To run both prettier and ESLint checks together, you can use the command:
+> `pnpm format-lint` or `pnpm lint-format`.

 ## 🪪 License